-According to the American Cancer Society, one in nine American men will be diagnosed with prostate cancer during their lifetime.
-Most men who have been diagnosed with prostate cancer have a very good prognosis and may not even need immediate treatment.
+According to the American Cancer Society, prostate cancer is one of the leading causes of cancer deaths among men, especially those who are 55 and older.
+Most men who have been screened and diagnosed with prostate cancer have a very good prognosis, and may not even need immediate treatment.

 Symptoms of prostate cancer

 Most men who have prostate cancer are asymptomatic (have no symptoms).
-In advanced cases, a man with prostate cancer may have changes in urination patterns (needing to urinate more frequently or having the urge to urinate) or pain from the cancer having spread to the bones (metastasized).
+In advanced cases, a man with prostate cancer may have changes in urination patterns such as needing to urinate more frequently or having the urge to urinate or pain from the cancer spreading to the bones (metastasized).